-Out of the 35 humanitarian and development programmes that CTG supports across Libya, the largest is the Displacement Tracking Matrix (DTM) programme, which tracks and monitors the displacement and movements of populations in and out of Libya, as well as within Libya.
+Out of the 35 humanitarian and development programmes that CTG supports across Libya, the largest is the Displacement Tracking Matrix (DTM) programme, which tracks and monitors the displacement and movements of populations in and out of the country.
 CTG has over 60 consultants working on DTM in Libya, many of them posted to remote and challenging locations.

 Having been active in Libya since 2011, CTG provides recruitment and HR management of both local and international consultants for our clients, initially supporting mine action programmes and expanding to municipal election support, infrastructure rehabilitation, food distribution and migration.